kszr/MIDI-Image-Converter/README.md

 ##What it does (or claims to do)

-One of the (ambitious) claims this project makes is to load image (png) files and convert them to music (midi), and vice versa.
+One of the (ambitious) claims this project makes is to load image (png, jpeg) files and convert them to music (midi), and vice versa.

 ##How well it does what it's supposed to do